adziok/obsidian-incremental-id/README.md

 - Changes the default font color to red using `styles.css`.
 - Adds a ribbon icon, which shows a Notice when clicked.
 - Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
+- Adds a plugin setting tab to the configuration page.
 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.